geotools/geotools/docs/user/unsupported/mbstyle/spec.rst

-The halo's fadeout distance towards the outside.
+The halo's fade out distance towards the outside.

 .. list-table::